stevekinney/simple-counter-react-state/README.md

 }, [count]);
 ````

-This is actualy persisted between renders.
+This is actually persisted between renders.

 This pattern can be useful if you need to know about the previous state of the the component.